allawala/service-chassis/index.md

 ---
 ## INTRODUCTION

-A slightly opinionated services chassis that uses
+A slightly opinionated services chassis that lets you bootstrap your services and applications quickly by providing support for authentication, authorization, internationalization etc.

+It uses

 - Guice for DI
 - Apache Shiro for Authentication and Authorization
 - Akka HTTP for handling incoming requests
 - Circe for json encoding/decoding
+- scala-i18n for internationalization

 ---